Meditation

 Coming home to the body, here and now.

-Finding the space between the loops of thoughts. (you are not your thoughts!)
+Finding that space between the loops of thoughts.
+(And the freedom that comes from remembering that you are not your thoughts!)

-And from there, reconnecting to our natural wisdom.
+Reconnecting to the heart, and our natural wisdom.

 These are some of the reasons I practice and teach meditation.